ShinChven/feathers-react-ssr-with-vite/readme.md

 This project is a template and a demo for a FeathersJS app integrate a vite React SSR render.

+FeathersJS is a NodeJS framework for building RESTful APIs, real-time applications, and modern microservices.
+It is built on top of ExpressJS and Socket.io.

 ## Features

 ## Getting Started